centreon/centreon-documentation/versioned_docs/version-24.04/resources/known-issues.md

 #### Workaround

-Play the following query into MariaDB:
+Play the following query into MariaDB/MySQL:

 In your monitoring database:
 ```sql